 - The founder of Scotland is probably Kenneth McAlpin, who was the first king of the Scots and the Picts, the two peoples who inhabited the country in those days.

 - That being said, Scotsmen tend to think of Robert the Bruce as being the real founder - or, perhaps, re-founder - of the country.
 (Historically, William Wallace was seen as the "John the Baptist" to Bruce; nowadays, i.e. since Braveheart, people tend to think of them as the two co-founders of the nation.)

-- Qin Shi Huang, the first emperor of China.
+- Qin Shi Huangdi, the first emperor of China, whose conquests ended the era of warring states and started the idea of a unified Chinese state.
 Modern China also has Sun Yat-sen, the leader of the Xinhai Revolution of 1911 and founder of the Republic of China, who is revered in both the mainland and Taiwan.
 The People's Republic also venerates Mao Zedong as their specific founder, while the Republic honors Chiang Kai-shek.
 Each claims that their founder was the one who really followed Sun Yat-sen's example.

 - Emperor Jimmu, the first emperor of Japan.
 Whether Jimmu was a person or a mythological figure is uncertain.
 The first emperor of Japan whose reign can be verified and assigned real dates is the 29th on the official list, Emperor Kinmei.

 - Lycurgus of Sparta, the Ur Example of Drill Sergeants Nasty.
 Guess which trope he invented?